TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

 There is an error in these priorities, which causes the generator to fail.
 You probably made a typo in a constructor name.
-The priorities section does not show errors on undefined constructor names.

 # Syntactic Editor Services